 I grew up in a family where wine (and food!) held a significant place, often becoming the subject of our conversations.
-As a naturally curious person with a wide range of interests, I was captivated by the multifaceted nature of wine.
+I am a naturally curious person with a wide range of interests.
+I’m captivated by the multifaceted nature of wine.
 It seamlessly intertwines history, geography, chemistry, economics, and the environment into a single entity.
-This ability to bring together such diverse subjects fascinated me deeply and created an irresistible allure.
-It was this passion that drove me to pursue a career in the wine industry, allowing me to explore my interests and delve into this dynamic and ever-evolving world.
+This ability to bring together such diverse subjects fascinates me deeply.
+And, it creates an irresistible allure.
+It is this passion that drove me to pursue a career in the wine industry.
+Allowing me to explore my interests and delve into this dynamic and ever-evolving world.

 I chose to pursue the WSET wine courses because they are globally recognized and cover all aspects of wine.
-From terroirs and geography to viticulture, winemaking, and classic wine styles, the courses provide a comprehensive understanding of the subject.
+From terroirs and geography to viticulture, winemaking, and classic wine styles.
+The courses therefore provide a comprehensive understanding of the subject.
 They also explore important areas such as wine service, storage, and aging.
-By completing these courses, I gained a broader understanding of the wine world, allowing me to view a glass of wine within the larger context of the wine industry.
-It’s like being an astronaut looking at the planet from space, gaining a panoramic view of the wine world.
+By completing these courses, I gained a broader understanding of the wine world.
+Which, in conclusion, allows me to view a glass of wine within the larger context of the wine industry.
+It’s like being an astronaut looking at the planet from space; gaining a panoramic view of the wine world.

 Passion and specialism